SharkUncle/deep-abyss/OpenCVE_docker.md

 https://docs.opencve.io/deployment/#configuration

 ***Disclaimer**: the install.sh is not well done.
 I run it and got errors.
-I think this is because they want you to subscribe to the SaaS version of the software, and I'm not an expert.*
+I think this is because they want you to subscribe to the SaaS version of the software just maybe, and I'm not an expert.*

 This is just a default installation to test OpenCVE, this is not adapted to a specific organization.